gargipandkar/codeexp/README.md

 Ensure that the following dependencies are installed:
 - Node (Node 8.3 or newer)
 - Watchman
-- React Native command line interface,
+- React Native command line interface
 - JDK (JDK 8 or newer)
 - Android Studio